Arts Leadership & Entrepreneurship

 Successfully connect the fine arts with business strategy.

-You’ll gain real-world insight and professional experience through experiential learning extending far beyond the classroom, through internship opportunities with key arts organizations throughout the DFW metroplex.
-You can explore careers in the arts while interacting with area nonprofit and cultural leaders, developing the financial literacy skills to enhance your career or start your own business in the arts.Visit Department Website
+You’ll gain real-world insight and professional experience through experiential learning extending far beyond the classroom, through internship opportunities and interacting with cultural leaders in key arts organizations throughout the DFW metroplex.
+You can develop the leadership, community engagement, audience development, staff and volunteer management, and financial literacy skills to enhance your career or start your own business in the arts.Visit Department Website

 - Management, Dynamics, and Planning in Arts Organizations